 Micronutrient deficiencies are rarely observed in New England soils, especially on soils that have a history of compost or manure applications.
-For this reason little research has been completed calibrating soil tests for micronutrients, and there are no reliable soil test calibration data to interpret soil micronutrient levels and make recommendations for amounts of micronutrients to apply.
+For this reason little research has been done to calibrate soil tests for micronutrients, and there are no reliable soil test calibration data to interpret soil micronutrient levels and make recommendations for amounts of micronutrients to apply.
 Most New England labs offer micronutrient soil testing and present results relative to values typically observed in soils analyzed in their laboratory for comparison.

 Calibration data for plant tissue analysis are also limited.
 When a grower suspects a micronutrient deficiency, the recommended procedure is to collect soil and plant tissue samples from areas in the field with good and poor plant growth, and have the samples analyzed using standard methods.
 A relative comparison of the concentrations of micronutrient in the soil and plant tissue samples will usually allow a diagnosis to be made.
 Foliar applications of micronutrients may alleviate nutrient deficiencies observed during the season.
 However, applications of micronutrients to the soil are the better long-term approach to address the rare occurrence of micronutrient deficiencies.

 Table 3: Relative Tolerance of Vegetables to Boron